tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 # Setup an automated dependency updates tool

-Since we have 150 WordPress projects in our organization, running `composer update` on all of them once per week is
+Since we have 150 WordPress projects in our organization, running `composer update` on all of them once per week is not something we want to do, we had to figure how to handle the updates.

-We were using [ManageWP](https://managewp.com/) to update WordPress and all of their dependencies, but this option is now off the table since it breaks the concept of reproductible builds.
-Nothing should alter/mutate your environement.
+We were using [ManageWP](https://managewp.com/) to update WordPress and all of their dependencies, but this option is now off the table since it breaks the concept of reproducible builds.
+Nothing should alter/mutate your environment.
 The code should be exactly the same like in your git repository.

 One viable option for us was to delegate the updating process to [Dependabot](https://dependabot.com/) which job is to open a pull request when updates are available.
-Alternatives exists, for exemple, [Renovate](https://renovatebot.com/).
+Alternatives exists, for example, [Renovate](https://renovatebot.com/).

 We configured it to automatically merge the pull requests if the package update is a major or a minor (`v1.0.0 -> v1.1.4` will be merged automatically, but `v1.0.0 -> v2.0.0` won't);

-⚠️ The WordPress ecosystem does not necessarly respect the [SemVer](https://semver.org/), because...
+⚠️ The WordPress ecosystem does not necessarily respect the [SemVer](https://semver.org/), because...
 (I'm still looking for a reason...).

-Since we choose a "Platform as a Service" (PaaS) to host all of our WordPress, as soon as a PullRequest gets merged on master branch, the project gets re-deployed on the production.
+Since we choose a "Platform as a Service" (PaaS) to host all of our WordPress, as soon as a pull request gets merged on master branch, the project gets re-deployed on the production.

-No matter which hosting you chose, you should have automatic deployment, otherwise, the project will be up-to-date but will never hit the production if you need to re-deploy each project if you have a huge ammount of them.
+No matter which hosting you chose, you should have automatic deployment, otherwise, the project will be up-to-date but will never hit the production if you need to re-deploy each project if you have a huge amount of them.

 # Choose the right hosting